nienkedekker/fronteers-2016/README.md

 - Take advantage of the cascade.
 Write rules and build them on top of eachother, and each rule can enhance the other.
 Example:

 div {
-  background-color: green; /* legacy
+  background-color: green; // legacy
-  background-image: cool gradient stuff /* new browser }
+  background-image: cool gradient stuff; // cool new browser }

 - Adopt a mobile first strategy.
 Min-width based media queries > max-width.
 Graceful degradation things 'desktop first', whereas progressiv enhancement assumes mobile first.
 Start the least retricted as possible.